benitomartin/mlops-llm-trade-crypto/services/technical-indicators/README.md

     # Start technical indicators streaming service
     make run

-After starting the streaming service, a `state` folder will be generated under the consumer group name and by restarting it will continue after the last state.
+After starting the streaming service with command `run-dev` (no Dockerfile), a `state` folder will be generated under the consumer group name and by restarting it will continue after the last state.

 For other make commands run: